About Leanora Minai

 After an adventurous childhood, my first real job was at McDonald’s in Plano, Texas, where I managed to win McDonald’s “Outstanding Service Person” during a Founder’s Day celebration.

 I am now Executive Director of Communications for the Office of Communication Services at Duke University, where I serve as the editor for the award-winning Working@Duke magazine and co-editor for Duke Today.
-I'm pursuing a master's degree in liberal studies at Duke University.
+I'm pursuing a master's degree in liberal studies at Duke University and conducting research into grief following the death of a loved person in a car crash in North Carolina.

-I'm always looking to tell a story that can make a difference and affect positive change.
+I'm always looking to make a difference and affect positive change.
 I received a certificate in documentary arts from Duke's Center for Documentary Studies after producing "The Mothers," a short documentary film about mothers in Durham, North Carolina, who support each other through grief after losing a child to murder.

 Get in touch with me at LeanoraMinai@gmail.com.